eduardogenari/eduardogenari/README.md

 ### Hi there 👋

-I am a junior developer and a senior designer.
+I am Edu, Full-Stack Developer and Product Designer at IThinkUPC, the consulting company and advanced digital services provider of the UPC - Polytechnic University of Catalonia.

 Having grown up as an architect, I have always been at the intersection of design, business and technology.
-Now I am focused on building modern digital products.
+Now I am focused on building modern digital products, currently working on a huge project for a public spanish company using Java, Angular and MySQL.

-I am currently working on a huge IBM project, migrating applications from the client’s DC to AWS.

-And I am also finishing my React bootcamp and interested in Vue.js, Node.js, MongoDB, Figma, Sketch, Wordpress, Shopify, Blockchain, Web3 and NFT.

 <!--
 **eduardogenari/eduardogenari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.